 Pulse it until it’s blended and looks crumbly.

-while it’s processing pour in the water and keep mixing until the dough comes together and pulls away from the side all on it’s own.
+while it’s processing pour in the water and keep mixing until the dough comes together and pulls away from the side all on its own.
+See the above photo, it’s pulling away.
+Give it another couple pulses and it’ll pull all away like the photos below.

 Cut off the excess dough so that it’s even all around the pie plate.